sachita27/SQL_Retail_Sales/README.md

 GROUP BY 1
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
 ```sql
 SELECT
     ROUND(AVG(age), 2) as avg_age